 How does one get a house ready to sell?

 Start by preparing a list of known issues with the property so that they may be properly disclosed, regardless of whether they will be repaired prior to settlement.
-Then return rooms to their originally intended purpose (for instance, remove office furniture from the dining room, TVs from the bedrooms).
-Clear surfaces such as counter tops, walls and shelves of all personal goods while also reducing basement, closet, garage and other storage contents to the minimum required for ongoing household occupancy.
-Now that the property is fairly well decluttered, complete a deep cleaning that covers corner cobwebs, dirty baseboards, dust, grease-stained cabinets, stained flooring and so on, being also mindful of the interior air.
+Then return rooms to their originally intended purpose (for instance, remove office furniture from the dining room, and TVs from the bedrooms).
+Clear surfaces such as countertops, walls, and shelves of all personal goods while also reducing basement, closet, garage, and other storage contents to the minimum required for ongoing household occupancy.
+Now that the property is fairly well decluttered, complete a deep cleaning that covers corner cobwebs, dirty baseboards, dust, grease-stained cabinets, stained flooring, and so on, being also mindful of the interior air.
 Some owners often stage homes so that they offer some idea of how a room looks with furnishings.
 These extremely top-line suggestions offer a good start toward fully preparing your home to sell fast and for more.
 Your real estate agent will have more ideas on how to get your house ready to sell.
-Please call or write for a checklist of things to do that helps prepare your house to sell fast and for more.
+Please call or write and ask for a checklist of things to do that helps prepare your house to sell fast and for more.

 These are reasonable expectations of the seller's net proceeds at settlement.

 - Mortgage Payoffs (including interest accrued since the last payment)

 - Any other liens or encumbrances on the title